galinaki/Lyrics/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.
-MVP
-  Find and use external API
-  Fetch lyric text
-  Let iser to search lyric by input song title
-  Let user choose the mood from tabs and vhange background image Let user

 #### MVP

 - Find and use external api
+- Let iser to search lyric by input song title
 - Render data on page
+- Set up different backgrounds images for each emoji

+#### PostMVP

 - Allow user to choose background by clicking on emoji

-#### PostMVP

 - Add second API with random backgrounds

 ## Project Schedule